 Through data linkage to the birth register and medical records from hospitals and abortion clinics, the team monitored pregnancy outcomes for participants until they reached the age of 20.

-Compared with the controls, the researchers found that girls who took part in the VIP program were more likely to have become pregnant or have had an abortion.
+Compared with the controls, the researchers found that girls who took part in the VIP program were

 In detail, 8 percent of the girls who participated in the VIP program had at least one birth and 9 percent had an abortion, while incidences of pregnancy and abortion in the control group were 4 percent and 6 percent, respectively.

 These findings remained after accounting for participants’ socioeconomic and educational statuses, the authors note.

 Dr. Brinkman and team say their results suggest the VIP program does not reduce the risk of pregnancy among teenage girls, and it might even increase such a risk.

 “Similar programs are increasingly being offered in schools around the world, and evidence now suggests they do not have the desired long-term effect of reducing teenage pregnancy.
 These interventions are likely to be an ineffective use of public resources for pregnancy prevention.”

 Dr. Sally Brinkman